unlocomqx/dynamicproduct-docs/docs/17-custom-scripts.md

 updateField(field_name, props);

-// This example will change the value of the width field as well as the min, max and step updateField("width", {
+// This example will change the value of the width field as well as the min, max and step properties updateField("width", {
   value: 50,
   min: 10,